dwkim78/upsilon/README.md

 The following figures show classification quality of the subclass classifier.
 Each cell shows the fraction of objects of that true class (rows) assigned to the predicted classes (columns) on a gray scale.
-Thus the values on the leading diagonal are the recall rate We show the number only if it is larger than or equal to 0.01.
+Thus the values on the leading diagonal are the recall rate.
+We show the number only if it is larger than or equal to 0.01.

 <div align="center">